kstephens/ss/README.md

 may be rewritten as a constant depending on the context, given these rules:

 * A self-evaluating value: number, boolean, string, character, is a constant expression.
-* A quoted form is a constant expressions.
+* A quoted form is a constant expression.
 * A constant variable reference is a constant expression and is rewritten as a quoted value.
 * A side-effect-free function application on constants is a constant expression and is written as a quoted value.
 * A constant conditional expression can be rewritten as one of its branch expressions.